 Your AC unit uses a chemical refrigerant to move humidity within your home outside.
 This makes your residence cool and comfy.
-The kind of refrigerant used in your the U.S. home’s air conditioner has been modified several times as time has gone by, keeping up with innovative advancements and environmental concerns.
+The kind of refrigerant used in your Birmingham home’s air conditioner has been modified several times as time has gone by, keeping up with innovative advancements and environmental concerns.

 All modern home AC units in targetlocation uses R410a, also known as Puron.
 But this refrigerant will consequently no longer be made.
 This is because of a continued focus on restricting chemicals known to negatively affect the environment.